Point processes with event time uncertainty: Time-uncertainty point process on network

 This allows \eqref{eq:Lambdaj-base-on-graph-bernoulli} to be represented as $\Lambda_t [z] (u) = \mu(u) + \langle \eta_{t, u}, z \rangle$, and $\bar \Lambda_t [z] = \sum_{u \in \calV} \Lambda_t [z] (u)$.
 With this notation, by \eqref{eq:l-lambda-base-on-graph-beroulli}, the log-likelihood of parameter $\theta$ on the $m$-the sequence can be written as

 and the total likelihood is averaged over the $M$ trajectories.

-\paragraph{VI scheme on network.} With the mapping $\Phi$ defined as in \eqref{eq:def-Phi-mapping}, the per-trajectory $L^2$ loss can be written as
+\paragraph{VI scheme on network.} With the mapping $\Phi$ defined as in \eqref{eq:def-Phi-mapping}, we can again conceptually define the per-trajectory $L^2$ loss as

 For a vector $y \in \R^V$, we use both bracket $y(u)$ or subscript $y_u$ to denote the $u$-th entry of the vector.
-Following the stochastic update scheme in Section \ref{subsec:VI-recovery-timeonly}, the per-trajectory VI field is
+Following the stochastic update scheme in Section \ref{subsec:VI-recovery-timeonly}, the per-trajectory VI field can be written as

-We can update the solution $z_k$ at the $k$-th iteration by looping over the training trajectories similarly as before.
+We update the solution $z_k$ at the $k$-th iteration by looping over the training trajectories similarly to before.
 It is possible to extend the recovery guarantee theory in Section \ref{subsec:VI-recovery-timeonly} to the network case, which we leave for future work.

 \paragraph{GD scheme on network.} The GD dynamic solves for the MLE based on the likelihood model \eqref{eq:lm-z-graph}\eqref{eq:lambdatm-z-graph}.
-Again we focus on the stochastic GD update, and by differentiating \eqref{eq:lm-z-graph} the per-trajectory gradient field can be computed directly to be
+Again, we focus on the stochastic GD update, and by differentiating \eqref{eq:lm-z-graph}, the per-trajectory gradient field can be computed directly to be